-You can do all of these things with the free pergola plans, and they will still work to suit your preferred style and situation.
+You can do all of these things with the free pergola plans, and they will still work.
+Got to be a bonus!

 I constructed this pergola for a client, whose garden I was giving a make-over, and took the photo early on in the construction so that you could see the pergola structure clearly.